mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_models.rst

 Hue
     The tint of a color, or, whether it's red, yellow, green, etc. Krita's Hue is measured in 360 degrees, with 0 being red, 120 being green and 240 being blue.
 Saturation
     How vibrant a color is.
 Saturation is slightly different between HSV and the others.
 In HSV it's a measurement of the difference between two base colors being used and three base colors being used.
-In the others it's a measurement of how close a color is to grey, and sometimes this value is called **Chroma**.
-Saturation ranges from 0 (grey) to 100 (pure color).
+In the others it's a measurement of how close a color is to gray, and sometimes this value is called **Chroma**.
+Saturation ranges from 0 (gray) to 100 (pure color).
 Value
     Sometimes known as Brightness.
 Measurement of how much the pixel needs to light up.
 Also measured from 0 to 100.
 Lightness